 And a final issue which is peripheral to this is AMERICANS DON'T KNOW HOW TO COOK.
 Mostly.
 By and large.
 And by that I mean we can't take the basic ingredients and make a meal then use the leftovers to make another meal.
 We either don't know how or don't have the time or don't have the inclination, so instead of making a gravy from drippings and broth and a little flour we buy a jar with all the chemical crap to keep it stable on the shelf and throw away the drippings.
 We can't take the time to make a chicken broth from the bones so we buy salty soup in a can and feel good about being convenient and managing our time.
 We want fried chicken so we go to KFC instead of doing it in a pan at home for half the cost.
 We want hamburgers so we buy the frozen pre-formed patties (maybe all-beef if we're lucky, but often stretched with soy protein crumbles to lower the cost) instead of grabbing the fresh bulk package.

+FOOD IS IMPORTANT.
+That is such a basic concept it's not surprising that we've lost track of it.
 EVERYONE in the country could eat, and eat well, on less money than we spend, if only we would get away from the easy and convenient and get back to investing some time.
 On a Saturday afternoon, after all the activities are done, teach your kids to cook with you so you spend time; trust me, knowing how to make their own meals will be much more useful when they're 20something than the dance lessons that drag you away for two hours three times a week!
 Rein in the convenience foods, the easy foods, the quick grabs.
 Did you know YOU can make trail mix?
 It's easy, it's quick, and, if you price it out, it costs LESS than the pre-mixed stuff in the stores - and you know what's in it!
 Make big batches of stuff and freeze it!
 Yes, it will cost more up front to buy ten pounds of ground beef and all the other stuff, but if you make ten meatloaves out of it and freeze them, you have the best of BOTH worlds - convenient AND fresh & wholesome!

 Invest in yourself by taking the time, effort and money to do your food the right way.
 In the long run, you will be happier, healthier, have more time with your family, and have passed on valuable skills in planning, budgeting and cooking to your kids.